Our teachers offer lessons in various locations throughout the Philadelphia region, including private tea rooms.

 We teach tea ceremony in traditional Japanese style: In a small group setting where students work individually with a teacher to learn the basic movements and procedures needed to host a tea gathering or attend one as a guest.
 It typically takes about three months of weekly lessons to learn the most basic temae, or tea procedure, and after that a student can study as long and as deeply as he or she likes.

-Several teachers offer lessons at this tearoom, located in a private residence in King of Prussia, Pennsylvania.
+Lessons are currently offered on Thursday mornings at this tearoom, located in a private residence in King of Prussia, Pennsylvania.
+Contact a teacher for details.